BillJr99/Ursinus-CSPedagogy/_pages/Assignments/assignment-framinglightningubd.md

 ---

 In this written report assignment, you will discuss in detail how to apply the principles of Understanding by Design (UbD), and in particular, Backward Design, to the lightning talk you gave previously.
-You will also reflect on the video by Grant Wiggins found on the [Understanding by Design guide](https://cft.vanderbilt.edu/guides-sub-pages/understanding-by-design/) page.
+You will also reflect on the video by Grant Wiggins: [Part 1](https://www.youtube.com/watch?v=4isSHf3SBuQ) and [Part 2](https://www.youtube.com/watch?v=vgNODvvsgxM).

 Begin by watching the video by Grant Wiggins on the Understanding by Design guide page.
 Reflect on his commentary on education in general.
 A few items he raises that catch my attention are: